Church of the Assumption of the Blessed Virgin and St Anthony of Padua

-The Church of the Assumption of the Blessed Virgin and St Anthony of Padua is a parish church in Milejów, Lublin Voivodeship, Poland.
+The Church of the Assumption of the Blessed Virgin and St Anthony of Padua is a parish church in Milejów, Lublin Voivodeship, in the Metropolitan Archdiocese of Lublin, Poland.

 History

 Efforts to church in Milejów started with the beginning of the nineteenth century, and took it as the first Helena Suffczyńskich Chrapowicka.
 Since, however, he died before completing the work, took the initiative and Antoni Stanislaw counts Rostworowscy.

 The old part of the church.

 Milejów church was built in the years 1855 — 1859, and its architect was Konstanty Hendiger from Krasnystaw.
 The temple was consecrated by Bishop Walenty Baranowski on 2 October 1859.
 In the sacristy is the act of consecration of the church.

 In the years 1990 — 1996 the efforts of the parish priest, Jan Kalinowski, and expanded the church parishioners.
 According to the then-new layout of the church was a part of the nave, the old presbytery, a former altar of the Blessed Sacrament chapel.
 In 2006, a new section contains a stone altar, and since then the sanctuary is located in that part.